zhouyb126/AutomaticWatchFaces/README.md

 ##### Requirements:
 20 minutes
 A copy of the IPA file
-A working copy of ReProvision (from repo.incendo.wa) and all it’s dependencies The Apple ID you used with ReProvision
+A working copy of ReProvision (from repo.incendo.ws) and all it’s dependencies The Apple ID you used with ReProvision
 ##### Step 1
 Open the IPA from your device and select “Open in ReProvision”